kbalog/uis-dat640-fall2019/assignments/assignment-1a/README.md

 ## Task

-You are given a training dataset where emails are labeled either as spam or ham.
+You are given a training dataset of over 82k emails, which are labeled either as spam or ham.
 Emails are stored as (ISO-8859-1 encoded) text files and organized in a set of folders (`train/XYZ`).
 The corresponding ground truth labels can be found in `train/labels.csv`.

-Based on this data, your ultimate goal is to build a classifier that processes all emails under (`test/XYZ`), makes a ham/spam prediction for each, and outputs these in a similar CSV format.
+Based on this data, your ultimate goal is to build a classifier that processes all emails under (`test/XYZ`), a total of over 9k documents, makes a ham/spam prediction for each, and outputs these in a similar CSV format.

 The idea is to make this classification by assigning each email a spam score.
 Emails above a certain score threshold will be labeled as spam, otherwise regarded as ham.
 Figuring out how to compute the spam score and what is an appropriate threshold is your main task; this is where having labeled data will help you big time.